SPIRE-GMU/binius-spire/README.md

 # Binius-spire

-This is the repository for Binius project, we will share any code/finding/product here.
+This is the repository for Binius project, we will share our progress here.